 A lyric which arose in Urdu.
 It contains between 5 and 15 couplets.
 Each couplet makes up its own poetic thought but is linked in rhyme that is established in the first couplet and continued in the second line of each pair.
 The lines of each couplet are equal in length.
 Themes are usually connected to love and romance but not necessarily.
 The closing signature often includes the poet’s name or allusion to it.

-A Japanese poem composed of three unrhymed lines of five, seven, and five morae (but today often written in English as syllables), usually containing a word which displays the season.
+A Japanese poem composed of three unrhymed lines of five, seven, and five morae (but today it is often written in English as syllables), usually containing a word which displays the season.
 The subject matter must be related to nature.